UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 Note that, depending on the details on the user and data, this request may need to be made by the project's IAO and/or IAA.

-## Node types
+## DSH HPC Cluster Node types

-The DSH HPC cluster is composed of 11 user-facing nodes: 2 login nodes, 7 CPU-only compute nodes and 2 GPU-equipped compute nodes.
+The DSH HPC Cluster is composed of 11 user-facing nodes: 2 login nodes, 7 CPU-only compute nodes and 2 GPU-equipped compute nodes.

 | Type          |   Hostname   | Cores per node     | RAM per node | Nodes |
 | --------------|--------------| ------------------ | ------------ | ----- |